 If it’s tough to sleep at night due to data issues hampering your health care organization, you’re not alone.
 For the second year in a row, “data and analytics” are the top concern of U.S. health care executives, according to the most recent annual HCEG Top 10 survey.

 Specifically, health care executives are concerned about the ability of their organizations to leverage disparate data to manage health and drive individual, provider and payer decisions.
 They’re under enormous pressure to get their data “right” and make it relevant, accessible and useful, but are often hampered by ongoing system and integration challenges.

-This was the case with a major academic health system, with strategic and operational leaders lacking the data needed to fully understand and improve care delivery and overall organization operations.
+This was the case at a complex health system, with strategic and operational leaders lacking the data needed to fully understand and improve care delivery and overall organization operations.
 Data sets across an array of domains – patient experience, quality, finance, operations and administration – were not integrated.
 Ad hoc attempts to gain enterprise-level data integration were beset by a lack of standards and consistency.

 To address the challenges of disparate data and inconsistent process for bringing key data sets together, the system’s information technology leaders sought to establish an integrated data platform.
 The goal: To create a platform consisting of governed data sets from a variety of clinical, administrative and operational domains providing insights for understanding and improving organizational performance.
 Freed Associates (Freed) was brought aboard to help identify an approach for developing the integrated platform, using its extensive expertise with data integration and management and specific experience with this health system.

 A critical first step for developing an integrated platform includes engaging organizational leaders in understanding and documenting their unique integrated data challenges and needs.
 Discussions with the health system’s key stakeholders engendered trust that clinical and operational needs would be considered in the data integration strategy and not overlooked by technical priorities.